poliagentx/PoliAgentX/README.md

 Our project is built using django for the backend and strictly  HTML/ Taiwind-CSS for the frontend.

 **Structure of our project**
-Django ProjectName: Poliagent
+1.Django Project: Poliagent
-Django Appname: PoliagentX
+2.Django App: PoliagentX
-Tailwind appname: theme
+3.Tailwind app: theme

 **Setup**
 1.**Creating a virtual environment**